 Off the beaten path lies Folklore Brewing and Meadery, which is family owned and operated, including Buddy the Brew Dog.
-What started as a home-brewing hobby has turned into a beloved favorite among local craft beer lovers.
-They brew and can their own beer, and their most popular brews are the Grateful Red, the Mid Lite Crisis, and the Snipe Hunt IPA.
-Folklore is 21+, but we are fully family friendly venue where people are welcome to bring well behaved dogs on leashes and children of all ages so everyone can experience the fun at Folklore.
+What started as a home-brewing hobby has turned into a favorite among local craft beer lovers.
+They brew and can their own beer.
+Their most popular brews are the Grateful Red, the Mid Lite Crisis, and the Snipe Hunt IPA.
+Folklore is a family friendly venue where people are welcome to bring well behaved dogs on leashes and children of all ages so everyone can experience the fun.

 Near Old South Antique Mall, Plaza 2 Antique Mall will not disappoint for your antique treasure hunting.